skukla/vm-from-scratch/BUILDING-THE-VM.md

 ### Software
 All we'll need to use this solution is *VMWare Fusion*.
 This is provided by Adobe via the *App Catalog*.

+**Note:** If you've installed a version of VMWare Fusion via the app catalog, be aware that you can also _upgrade_ VMWare Fusion via the app catalog as well to keep current.

 <a id="vm-set-up"></a>
 ### VM Set Up
 The following are the settings for the machine in VMWare: